KSP-KOS/KOS/doc/source/language/variables.rst

     declare a variable if you don't want to.
 You can just create any variable implicitly by just using it in a SET statement.

-    There are a variety of programming langauges that work like this, such as Perl, Javascript, and Lua.
-However, they all share one thing in common - once you want to allow the possiblity of having local variables, you have to figure out how this should work with the implicit variable declaration feature.
+    There are a variety of programming languages that work like this, such as Perl, Javascript, and Lua.
+However, they all share one thing in common - once you want to allow the possibility of having local variables, you have to figure out how this should work with the implicit variable declaration feature.